workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 * `/MacOS` files should contain only executable mach-o - you app executable and any other helper executables
 * All other mach-o `.dylib` files shoul be inside `Frameworks/` folder.

 To satisfy this requirement without a lot of pain you can use relative symlinks from `MacOS/` folder to `Resources/` and `Frameworks/` folders.
-Example command:
+As an example:

 `ln -s fromFile toFile`